osrf/gazebo_tutorials/haptix_matlab/tutorial.md

 `IGN_IP` is properly set.
 Check out [this tutorial] (http://gazebosim.org/tutorials?tut=haptix_comm&cat=haptix) for detailed instructions.

-Change the current directory to the folder where you downloaded the client SDK.
+Open Matlab and change the current directory to the folder where you downloaded the client SDK.
-Click the `Browse for folger` icon and select the appropriate directory.
+Click the `Browse for folder` icon and select the appropriate directory.

 The HAPTIX client library SDK includes two `mex` files that allow you to call the functions `hx_getdeviceinfo()` and `hx_update()` from your Matlab/Octave